Feature overview

 • Equipment and filter context that changes what is truly practical

-• Framing previews that help newer users judge fit before committing
+• Composition previews that help newer users judge fit before committing

 Review and improve